subuser-security/subuser/registry/repositories-dot-json-file-format.md

 The repositories.json file format
 --------------------------------

-In the context of subuser, a `repositories.json` file is a file which describes where subuser programs may be installed from.
+In the context of subuser, a `repositories.json` file is a file which describes where subuser images may be installed from.

 The `repositories.json` files are to be arranged into a hierarchy.
 Subuser will build the repository list by first looking in the file `~/.subuser/registry/repositories.json` then adding an additional `system repositories` found in: